 Projects that are the size of a basement or attic usually will take most of a day, if not all of it.
 An entire house could take up to a week depending on how many rooms need to have full-on insulated walls.

 - Quality Control – You must have at least a simple quality control program to ensure consistency across insulation projects.
 If your focus doesn’t start here, your business won’t succeed.

 - Good Form – Consistent spray control must be used to avoid large gaps in spray foam.

-- Correct Mix – Proper care should be taken by frequently checking the mix ratio of your proportioners, pumps and sprayers.
+- Correct Mix – Your spray insulation ingredients will make or break your project.
+Proper care should be taken by frequently checking the mix ratio of your proportioners, pumps and sprayers.
 Incorrect mix ratios can diminish the R-value, performance, and longevity of the spray foam.

 - Temperature Control – Just as the correct mix is critical, the correct application temperature must also be maintained in order to ensure high performance.
 However, that’s not the only reason to pay attention to temperature control.
 The yield of your spray foam can decrease if the foam is too cold.
 Inconsistent and excessive localized heat can result in burned product.
 This affects your bottom line and the profitability of your projects.

 Solutions For SPF Temperature Problems